lucianpls/QB3/QB3.md

 ### Edge handling

 QB3 is a block based encoding, yet the last block in a row or column may not be a full 4x4 block.
-The algorithm avoids this limitation by shifting the begining of the last block in a row or column to the left or up so that the last block is always a full 4x4 block.
-This means that the last block duplicates some values from the previous block when the full size is not a multiple of 4.
-While this method is simple and fast, it results in sub-optimal compression.
+The implementation avoids this limitation by shifting the begining of the last block in a row or column to the left or up so that the last block is always a full 4x4 block.
+This means that the last block duplicates values from the previous block when the full size is not a multiple of 4.
+While this results in sub-optimal compression, it is simple to implement and fast.
 The worst case is when both the width and the height of the image is of the form 4*N+1, where N is an integer.
-In this case, the amount of redundant pixels expressed in percentage is
-`300 * (W + H) / (W*H)` or `600 / W` for a square image.
-While significant for small images, this is a reasonable tradeoff for the simplicity of the algorithm.
-For optimal results, the input should be a multiple of 4 in both dimensions.
-If the image is padded, repeating the values of the nearest column and/or row is a good choice, it should affect the compression ratio less than padding with zero.
+The maximum amount of redundant pixels expressed in percentage is thus `300 * (W + H) / (W*H)` or `600 / W` for a square image.
+While it may be significant for small images, this is a reasonable tradeoff for the simplicity of the implementation.
+For optimal results, the input should be a multiple of
+4 in both dimensions.
+If the image is padded, repeating the values of the nearest column and/or row is a good choice.

 ### QB3 Bitstream